MirrasHue/MirrasENGINE/README.md

 ---

-After the compilation is done, the generated executables will be located in the `/bin` folder
+_After the compilation is done, the generated executables will be located in the `/bin` folder_

+## Considerations

+So far, the engine has only been tested on Windows, with GCC (MinGW-w64) and MSVC.
+It probably runs on Linux as well, but I will be able to test that only after dual booting my PC.